Niklas216/Niklas216/README.md

 - 👋 Hi, I’m @Niklas

-- 👀 I’m interested in the usage of computer science within the financial markets.
+- 👀 I’m interested in computer science because I want to build sth. big without concret and steel.
+I want to create sth. that will eventually have an impact on the world!
-- :rocket: I’m testing my understanding of the financial markets using algorithmic trading techniques, including development of NN.
-Currently working on LSTM & Transformer.

 - 💞️ I’m looking to collaborate on everything that peakes my interest.
 - 📫 How to reach me: niklas.biberstein@gmail.com